-The rides indoors are a bit of a mixed bag, most are quite enjoyable if a little tame for my tastes – the more extreme ones can be found in the outdoor “Magic Island” section of the park where favourites include Atlantis, Gyro Drop and the Gyro Swing, read on after the break for video’s 🙂 Just as we were about to board the ride car of Atlantis, an Intamin AG Aqua Trax coaster (the only one of its type in the world), my friend casually noted that someone had been killed on the very same ride a couple of years ago really put me at ease.
-I figured at a cost of $30m and being Swiss engineered it should probably be safe by now!
+The rides indoors are a bit of a mixed bag, most are quite enjoyable if a little tame for my tastes – the more extreme ones can be found in the outdoor “Magic Island” section of the park where favourites include Atlantis, Gyro Drop and the Gyro Swing.
+Just as we were about to board the ride car of Atlantis, an Intamin AG Aqua Trax coaster (the only one of its type in the world), my friend casually noted that someone had been killed on the very same ride a couple of years ago really put me at ease.
+I figured at a cost of $30m and being Swiss-engineered it should probably be safe by now!

 Photo by bweisner